-8 See Staff Working Document referred to in footnote 2 above.
+&lt;sup>8 See Staff Working Document referred to in footnote 2 above.

-Further guidance is given in the Staff Working Document referred to in footnote 2 above.
+&lt;sup>9 Further guidance is given in the Staff Working Document referred to in footnote 2 above.

-- (55) The proposed modalities for the publication of the evaluation results are appropriate and ensure transparency.
-In particular, the Commission takes note of the commitment to disseminate and make publicly available the results of the evaluation report to stimulate policy debate. - (56) In view of the above, the Commission considers that the evaluation plan meets all requirements laid down in the GBER, is established in line with the common methodology proposed in the Staff Working Document, and is suitable given the specificities of the large aid scheme to be evaluated. - (57) The Commission notes the commitment made by the Italian authorities to conduct the evaluation according to the plan described in the present decision and to inform the Commission of any element that might seriously compromise the implementation of the plan.
-The Commission also notes the commitment by the Italian authorities to fulfil the obligation to submit the final evaluation report for the years 2015 and 2016 by 31 December 2018 (preceded by an intermediate report to be available by April 2018) and to further conduct evaluation exercises with reference to the two remaining years 2017 and 2018. - (58) Therefore, pursuant to Article 1(2)(a) of the GBER, the Commission decides that the exemption for the aid scheme for which the evaluation plan was submitted is prolonged beyond the initial six months until 31 December 2018. - (59) Alterations to this scheme, other than modifications which cannot affect the compatibility of the scheme under the GBER or cannot significantly affect the content of the approved evaluation plan, are, pursuant to Article 1(2)(b) of the GBER, excluded from the scope of the GBER, and must therefore be notified to the Commission.
+- (58) The evaluation plan sets out and explains the main methods that will be used in order to identify the impacts of the scheme, and discusses why these methods are likely to be appropriate for the scheme in question.
+The proposed evaluation methodology sufficiently allows identifying the likely causal impact of the scheme itself. - (59) The proposed timeline of the evaluation is reasonable in view of the characteristics of the scheme concerned and the relevant implementation periods for projects supported under the scheme. - (60) The proposed modalities for the publication of the evaluation results are appropriate and ensure transparency.
+In particular, the Commission takes note of the commitment to disseminate and make publicly available the results of the evaluation report to stimulate policy debate. - (61) In view of the above, the Commission considers that the evaluation plan meets all requirements laid down in the GBER, is established in line with the common methodology proposed in the Staff Working Document, and is suitable given the specificities of the large aid scheme to be evaluated.
+The Commission notes the commitment made by the Italian authorities to take into account the evaluation results for the development of any subsequent aid measure with a similar objective. - (62) The Commission notes the commitment made by the Italian authorities to conduct the evaluation according to the plan described in the present decision and to swiftly communicate to the Commission any element that might seriously compromise the implementation of the plan. - (63) The Commission also notes the commitment by the Italian authorities to fulfil the obligation to submit the final evaluation report for the years 2015, 2016 and 2017 by 31 October 2020. - (64) Therefore, pursuant to Article 1(2)(a) of the GBER, the Commission decides that the exemption for the aid scheme for which the evaluation plan was submitted is prolonged beyond the initial six months until 31 December 2020. - (65) Alterations to this scheme, other than modifications which cannot affect the compatibility of the scheme under the GBER or cannot significantly affect the content of the approved evaluation plan, are, pursuant to Article 1(2)(b) of the GBER, excluded from the scope of the GBER, and must therefore be notified to the Commission.